Feedback About wiseGEEK Login

 What is Statistical Significance?

-Statistical significance is a mathematical tool used to determine whether the outcome of an experiment is the result of a relationship between specific factors or due to chance.
-Statistical significance is commonly used in the medical field to test drugs and vaccines and to determine causal factors of disease.
-Statistical significance is also used in the fields of psychology, environmental biology, and any other discipline that conducts research through experimentation.
+Statistical significance is a mathematical tool that is used to determine whether the outcome of an experiment is the result of a relationship between specific factors or merely the result of chance.
+This concept is commonly used in the medical field to test drugs and vaccines and to determine causal factors of disease.
+Statistical significance also is used in the fields of psychology, environmental biology and other disciplines in which research is conducted through experimentation.

 Statistics are the mathematical calculations of numeric sets or populations that are manipulated to produce a probability of the occurrence of an event.
-Statistics use a numeric sample and apply that number to an entire population.
-For the sake of example, we might say that 80% of all Americans drive a car.
-It would be difficult to question every American about whether or not they drive a car, so a random number of people would be questioned and then the data would be statistically analyzed and generalized to account for everyone.
+A sample is used, and the results of the calculation are applied to an entire population.
+For example, it might be said that 80 percent of all adults in the United States drive a car.
+It would be difficult to ask each adult in the U.S. whether whether he or she drives a car, so a random number of people could be questioned, and the data could be statistically analyzed and generalized to apply to all adults in the U.S.

 In a scientific study, a hypothesis is proposed, then data is collected and analyzed.
-The statistical analysis of the data will produce a number that is statistically significant if it falls below 5%, which is called the confidence level.
-In other words, if the likelihood of an event is statistically significant, the researcher can be 95% confident that the result did not happen by chance.
+The statistical analysis of the data will produce a number that is statistically significant if it falls below a certain percentage called the confidence level or level of significance.
+For example, if this level is set at 5 percent and the likelihood of an event is determined to be statistically significant, the researcher is 95 percent confident that the result did not happen by chance.

-Sometimes, when the statistical significance of an experiment is very important, such as the safety of a drug meant for humans, the statistical significance must fall below 3%.
-In this case, a researcher could be 97% sure that a particular drug is safe for human use.
+Sometimes, when the statistical significance of an experiment is very important, such as the safety of a drug meant for humans, the statistical significance must fall below 3 percent.
+In this case, a researcher could be 97 percent sure that a particular drug is safe for human use.
 This number can be lowered or raised to accommodate the importance and desired certainty of the result being correct.

 Statistical significance is used to reject or accept what is called the null hypothesis.
 A hypothesis is an explanation that a researcher is trying to prove.
-The null hypothesis holds that the factors a researcher is looking at have no effect on differences in the data.
-Statistical significance is usually written, for example, t=.02, p<.05.
-Here, "t" stands for the statistic test score and "p<.05" means that the probability of an event occurring by chance is less than 5%.
-These numbers would cause the null hypothesis to be rejected, therefore affirming that the alternative hypothesis is true.
+The null hypothesis typically holds that the factors at which a researcher is looking have no effect on differences in the data or that there is no connection between the factors.
+Statistical significance is usually written, for example, as t=.02, p<.05.
+Here, "t" stands for the test score and "p<.05" means that the probability of an event occurring by chance is less than 5 percent.
+These numbers would cause the null hypothesis to be rejected.

-Here is an example of a psychological hypothesis using statistical significance: It is hypothesized that baby girls smile more than baby boys.
-In order to test this hypothesis, a researcher would observe a certain number of baby girls and boys and count how many times they smile.
+An example of a psychological hypothesis using statistical significance might be the hypothesis that baby girls smile more than baby boys.
+To test this hypothesis, a researcher would observe a certain number of baby girls and boys and count how many times they smile within a certain period of time.
 At the end of the observation, the numbers of smiles would be statistically analyzed.

 anon243541